 If you choose to pursue an FTCA claim against the U.S. government, you should consider the following:

-If you (active duty service members, reserved, or retired veterans) or your loved one has experienced medical malpractice while receiving care at a military medical center and wish to file a medical malpractice claim against the U.S. government, call us immediately at (800) 798-9529.
+If you (active duty service members, reserved, or retired veterans) or your loved one has experienced medical malpractice while receiving care at a military medical center and wish to file a medical malpractice claim against the U.S. government, call us immediately at (800) 798-9529 or contact us here.
 Archuleta Law Firm offers a free consultation to evaluate your case.
-If you are searching for a military medical malpractice attorney, Michael Archuleta is a doctor and lawyer with both legal and medical expertise.
+Our lead attorney, Michael Archuleta, is a medical doctor and lawyer with legal and medical expertise.
+He has over 30 years of experience representing Veterans and Servicemembers against the United States Government and has helped recover millions of dollars in compensation for medical malpractice victims.

 Archuleta Law Firm has helped clients receive millions in their FTCA military medical malpractice claims.
 Contact us today to get help.

-It costs no more for a client to come to the Archuleta Law Firm than it does to a law firm that has no experience in Federal Tort Claims Act Our law office is skilled at communicating with clients, whether it be on the computer, whether it be by telephone, or whether it be in person.
+It costs no more for a client to come to the Archuleta Law Firm than to a law firm with no experience in the Federal Tort Claims Act.
+Our law office is skilled at communicating with clients, whether on the computer, whether by telephone or in-person.
 We welcome clients from all over the world.

 — Dr. Michael Archuleta